Lightning-AI/litgpt/tutorials/pretrain_tinyllama.md

 ## Prepare the datasets for training

-In order to start pretraining lit-gpt on it, you need to read, tokenize, and write the data in binary chunks.
+In order to start pretraining litgpt on it, you need to read, tokenize, and write the data in binary chunks.
 This will leverage our `lightning.data` optimization pipeline and streaming dataset that comes with Lightning.

 First, install additional dependencies for preprocessing: